 Features of the houses include high levels of insulation, rain water harvesting (for flushing toilets), sunspaces, solar panels (thermal and PVPhoto Voltaic. referring to the generation of electricity from sunlight) and use of local timber cladding.
 A sustainable drainage system is included.

 Design by Stride Treglown Architects.

-This is a small development of five houses built to Code for Sustainable Homes level 5.
+This is a small development of five houses built to CSHCode for Sustainable Homes.
+A delightful tool for assessing how green a home is.
+Unfortunately now withdrawn (2015) by this short sighted government. level 5.
 There are three terraced houses each with three bedrooms and two detached houses with four bedrooms.

 Ecological aspects of the design include

 - timber frames with Diffutherm and Warmcell insulation